awarenessxz/IOT-TrashBin-Manager/README.md

 1. Templates
 	- Refer to `pyScriptingTemplate.js` and `pyScriptingTemplate.ejs` on how to interact with python script output
 	- Refer to `psqlTemplate.js` and `psqlTemplate.ejs` on how to interact with the database
-2. **When using a sensor, it is important to note that the database should have an initial reading of the empty bin so that the application knows what the maximum height of the bin is.**
+2. **When setting up the sensors and bin, we will have to manually insert the bin height into the database TrashBinInfo in order for sensor to detect the fullness.**

 # Reference
 - Integrating Python with Nodejs